aday651/aday651.github.io/_pages/about.md

   - /about.html
 ---

 I'm Andrew!
 I'm an individual who is enthuastic about using data and ML/AI to solve problems and make an impact.
 Until recently, I was a Research Data Scientist at Meta, where I worked on capacity, efficiency and productivity within their Data Infrastructure org.
 Prior to that, I completed my PhD in [Statistics](http://stat.columbia.edu/) at [Columbia University](https://www.columbia.edu/), supervised by [Prof. Tian Zheng](http://www.stat.columbia.edu/~tzheng/).
+My research has been published in venues such as [NeurIPS](https://nips.cc/) and [JMLR](https://www.jmlr.org/).

 My research interests focused around machine learning methods for network embedding methods, examining these from a statistical perspective and seeking methodological improvements of these methods.
 I'm also interested in the implications of using the learned embedding vectors for different downstream tasks in machine learning.
 See my [Research](https://aday651.github.io/research/) page for a more detailed breakdown about my thoughts and interests.
 While I'm no longer attached to academia, I'm still interested in persuing research if the right problem arises.